presentformyfriends/create-report-win/README.md

 ## :snake: Dependencies

 Written in Python for Windows.
+This script uses the following Python modules: docx, os, datetime.

 Requires Microsoft Word, as the script creates a DOCX file.
 LibreOffice and/or OpenOffice should work too.